Use your keyboard arrow keys to navigate

 Note: Aligning and reporting dimensions to Council Strategies requires the Strategic Alignment item from Culture Counts.

 An accompanying table highlights which dimensions are aligned to which strategic area, for the purpose of monitoring and evaluation.
-It aligns each dimension with the associate outcome domain and the reference number in the strategic plan.
+It aligns each dimension with the associated outcome domain and the reference number in the strategic plan.

 Good Governance